yjb94/expo-iap/docs/docs/guides/troubleshooting.md

 1. **Check logs**: Review device logs and crash reports
 2. **Search issues**: Check the [GitHub issues](https://github.com/hyochan/expo-iap/issues)
-3. **Minimal reproduction**: Create a minimal example that reproduces the issue
+3. **Minimal reproduction**: Create a minimal example that reproduces the issue.
+See [this example](https://github.com/hyochan/expo-iap/issues/114) for reference on sharing a helpful repro
 4. **Report bug**: File a detailed issue with reproduction steps

 ### Bug report template